tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts_V2/readme.md

 Ensure you have the following details:

-### 1. User account with Azure Sentinel Responder role
+### 1. User account or Service Principal with Azure Sentinel Responder role
-- Create or use an existing user account with Azure Sentinel Responder role.
+- Create or use an existing user account/Service Principal with Azure Sentinel Responder role.

-- The user account will be used in Azure Sentinel connectors (Incident Trigger & Update incident).
+- The account will be used in Azure Sentinel connectors (Incident Trigger & Update incident).

 ### 2. Setup Shifts schedule